 Consider the structure of denial itself.
 To assert "the law of non-contradiction is false" requires distinguishing this assertion from its negation, thereby invoking the very principle being denied.
 The proposition collapses into incoherence at the moment of its utterance.

-IV.
 The Swift Refutation of False Systems

 Throughout intellectual history, ambitious theoretical systems have constructed elaborate edifices of thought.
 When these systems fail to honor logic's certainty at their foundations, they build upon unstable ground.